Agriculture

 • Limited scope for crop diversification

-Even though subsistence farming offers many benefits, attention must also be paid to its demerits.
+Even though subsistence farming offers many ecological benefits, attention must also be paid to its demerits.
 Promoting modern farming practices and access to credit and the market is important to improve subsistence farming.
-These steps will go a long way in improving the productivity and income of small farmers.
+These steps will go a long way to improve the productivity and income of small farmers.

 1. What is subsistence farming?